dburriss/dburriss.github.io/_posts/2018-10-24-how-to-fsharp-pt-3.md

 So we covered quite a lot in this post and there is plenty more that could be said about functions but I think you have enough now to start working with them yourself.
 Didn't I tell you it would be `fun`?
 As always I appreciate any suggestions or questions, and please share this series with anyone you think might get value from it.

-The next article will be out soon on Control Flow.
+In the next article we look at [Control Flow](/how-to-fsharp-pt-4).

 ## Resources